Wife Swap (American TV series): Spolansky/Bradley

-The second episode of Wife Swap, which aired in 2004, featured Jodi Spolansky, a New York City multi-millionaire and Lynn Bradley, a hard working woodcutter from rural New Jersey.
+The second episode of Wife Swap, which aired in 2004, featured Jodi Spolansky, a New York City multi-millionaire and Lynn Bradley, a hard-working woodcutter from rural New Jersey.
 The episode received attention after Bradley left the Spolansky household early, citing perceived disrespect from Jodi's husband, Steven Spolansky.
 Both families later appeared on The Oprah Winfrey Show, where Steven apologized and offered to do a day of Lynn's wood chopping duties.

 Stockdale family murders

 A 2009 episode featuring the Stockdale family later became notorious when one of the sons, Jacob Stockdale, murdered his mother and brother in 2017.
-The Stockdales, who performed in a family bluegrass band, were depicted as sheltered and deeply religious on the show.
+The Stockdales, who performed in a family bluegrass band, were depicted on the show as sheltered and deeply religious.

 One hundredth episode

 For their hundredth episode on March 13, 2009, the show selected 24 families from previous episodes to participate in a contest to swap again.
 Viewers voting in October 2008 picked the artistic/psychic Silver family of Florida and the storm-chasing/UFO-hunting Heenes of Colorado.
 The Heenes later gained infamy in the national media when they were involved in the balloon boy hoax.
 According to Denver, Colorado blogger Bill Husted, "It sounds like a good match".
 But, "distressingly", L.A.
 Times writer Jon Caramancia wrote, "it's clear they haven't learned a thing".